icbat/icbat.github.io/games/_posts/2016-10-01-russian-judge-redemption.md

 Made for the STL Scatterjam 2016, help the Russian Judge redeem himself by judging interpretive dance!

-Russian Judge Redemption was made as part of a five person team, featuring:
+Russian Judge Redemption was made as part of a four person team, featuring:

  - Becky Asbury
  - Brandon Kassebaum
  - Peter Zylka